frgfm/tech-brewing/_posts/2022-05-29-laptop-selection.md

 *Whatever the type of modifications you're considering, check whether your model can be upgraded (simple web search, or Youtube search), and if the replacing components are available for sale.*

-In a nutshell, **slow data reading, insufficient storage, and dying battery are far from requiring the purchase a new laptop**.
+In a nutshell, **slow data reading, insufficient storage, and dying battery are far from requiring the purchase of a new laptop**.
 Please don't buy a new laptop if that's the main reason, replacing a component is significantly cheaper and the planet will be quite thankful :green_heart:

 ### Narrow down the search scope